NJIT-CS490-SP21/project2-bmt26/README.md

 ##
 *Commits
+-1.
+Make sure you are working in the right branch. (git checkout milestone_1).
-1. Add to Index (git add ".")
+1. Add to Index (git add ".").
-2. Make commits to local repository (git commit -m "Commit Message"
+2. Make commits to local repository (git commit -m "Commit Message").
-3. Push to remote repository branch on Github (git push origin :milestone_1).
+3. Push to remote repository branch on Github (git push origin milestone_1).